 For its part, Apple is choosing to do a portion of hardware work in-house.
 Thanks to the development of 3D printing devices, Apple is able to create the raw materials for prototypes and build them locally.
 If needed, they can send the unfinished collective components to local manufacturing partners where the assembling can be completed.

 Similarly, much of the hardware produced in the Silicon Valley is of the prototype variety with not many manufacturing plants capable of producing millions of units.
-However, the creation of prototype hardware can now be done in-house at Silicon Valley locations and manufacturing partners with both ease and cost-effectiveness.
+However, prototype production can now be done in-house at Silicon Valley locations and manufacturing partners with both ease and cost-effectiveness.

 Building a hardware startup is getting easier with access to crowd funding sites like Crowd Supply, and the ability to crowd source manufacturing knowledge, skill and the DIY spirit with open access workshops like Techshop.
-And, it is often the unique, smaller startups that take advantage of new technology and local services allowing them to avoid overseas shipping and manufacturing costs to create a working model or proof of concept.
+And, it is often the unique, smaller startups that take advantage of new technology and local services allowing them to avoid overseas shipping and manufacturing costs to create a prototype production or proof of concept.